Q: What is blue light and is it connected to UV rays and other photo-aging culprits? How does it differ from blue LED light?

 Q: Does blue light damage affect people with certain skin types, tones, or conditions over others?

 A: It seems to be more harmful in people with the ability to hyperpigment and people of color.
-Also, anyone who has a sun sensitivity should protect themselves from blue light.

 Q: Do blue light skincare products really work/what specific skincare ingredients can help reduce the harmful effects of blue light on the skin?